 - April 1: Students will email a Word attachment of the exam back to Dr. Himberg by 11:59 p.m.
 Arizona time.
 FMS faculty will return comments to the student along with the determination of Pass or Fail.

 MAS students who do not pass the exam can retake it the following semester.

 Summer Graduates: The exam is only offered in fall and spring.
 Students graduating in summer will take the exam in spring.

-Once exams results are received by the Graduate Studies office, the iPOS will be updated.
+Once exams results are received, your iPOS will be updated by your advisor.